moleculerjs/moleculer/README-draft.md

 ```

 ## Internal actions
-The broker register some internal actions to check health of node or get request statistics.
+The broker registers some internal actions to check health of node or get request statistics.

 ### List of local services
 This action lists name of local services.